Eli1771/dog-trainer/frontend/WISHLIST.md

 ** update server in background when any state changes are made ** show 'flash' style messages at completion of server actions

+placeholder 'cards' for adding new elements so the form isn't displayed all the time